angristan/docker-riot/README.md

 - Based on Alpine Linux
 - Running the latest stable version of [vector-im/riot-web](https://github.com/vector-im/riot-web), built from source

+Riot is not a server.
+This image only builds static ressources.
+Since the base image is nodejs, we're using [http-server](https://github.com/indexzero/http-server) to serve the content easily.

 ### Build-time variables

 - **`RIOT_VER`** : [version of Riot](https://github.com/vector-im/riot-web/releases) (`0.16.3`)